cmikedev/rock-paper-scissors/README.md

 ## User Stories
-## Structure
+### Structure

 * The site consists of one page:
     * index.html
     * game.html<br />
     <br />

-## Styling
+### Styling

-The colour palette is simple and subdued with only white, black and shades of grey being utilised.
-This was intentional and inspired from viewing online Sudoku games.
-It was surmised that this clean and simplistic style is what regular players of online Sudoku may have come to expect and would also increase usability and clarity for new players.
+The colour palette was chosen to be intentionally simple and subdued.
+The intention was to create a clean and minimal view which would enhance usability and clarity for new players.

-To hint at a Japanese theme (as Sudoku is Japanese) an opaque image sits behind the instruction text of the front page and 'Noto Serif' was used from Google Fonts.
+Although the game is ubiquitous in English-speaking countries, it could not be assumed that all visitors would be familiar with the rules.
+An instructions section was addded into the initial page layout.
+This was updated in future drafts whereby the user could toggle the instructions from visible to hidden via a button thereby creating a cleaner page.

+User-interactive elements on the page such as the button and the images denoting the players choice have hover effects to further guide the user to interact with the game, enhacing the user experience.

 ## Features